Mr-Anik1/HTML-CSS/react/2.GPT_Flix_Project/gpt-flix/README.md

 - Add the trailer video in the VideoBackground component with trailer video data.
 - Create MovieList and MovieCard Component
 - Access Movies data from the store and pass the movie lists component
+- Add popular movie list
+- Create Footer Component for the login page
+- Add Favicon in the index.html page

 # Problem